 Andrea Apter, MD is a Professor of Medicine, in the Section of Pulmonary, Allergy, and Critical Care Medicine of the University of Pennsylvania.
 She is board-certified in both internal medicine and allergy and immunology and holds a Masters Degree in Epidemiology from the Harvard School of Public Health.
 At Penn she is an Associate Scholar of the Center of Clinical Epidemiology and Biostatistics.
-She is Associate Editor of the Journal of Allergy and Clinical Immunology, a past Director of the American Board of Allergy and Immunology, and a past Board Member of the American Academy of Allergy and Immunology.
-She is recipient of the Pulmonary Allergy Critical Care Division Allergy-immunology Section Burton Zweiman teaching award and received the Behavioral Science Health Services Section Lifetime teaching Award.
+She is Associate Editor of the Journal of Allergy and Clinical Immunology and a past- Director of the American Board of Allergy and Immunology.